DexterPOSH/dexterposh-hugo/content/posts/007-pwsh-class-usecase.md

 ### Secret-Sauce : Cast-Initialization 🍲

-Credit goes to Buce Payette's [Windows PowerShell in Action 3rd](https://livebook.manning.com/book/windows-powershell-in-action-third-edition/chapter-19/311) edition which talks a bit about this technique in brief.
+Credit goes to Bruce Payette's [Windows PowerShell in Action 3rd](https://livebook.manning.com/book/windows-powershell-in-action-third-edition/chapter-19/311) edition which talks a bit about this technique in brief.

 In short, you can take a hashtable or PSObjects and cast them as strongly type object instance.
 This will become more clear when we perform this casting a bit later.